 - interaction with extreme environments (temperature, corrosive media, radiation), and

 - applied materials physics (superconductivity, thermoelectrics, hydrogen storage, photovoltaics, catalysis, energy storage)

-The MST division is a matrix organization made up of 18 research & development groups, three program offices, and two major user facilities.
+The MST division is a matrix organization made up of 18 research & development groups, program offices, and an Energy Frontier Research Center.
 MST division research staff have strong interactions with the Center for Nanophase Materials Sciences and the neutron scattering facilities located at the High Flux Isotopes Reactor Center for Neutron Scattering and the Spallation Neutron Source.